janstrng/Evaluating-IoT-devices/Tools.md

 ![Screenshot_2022-03-22_11-17-25](https://user-images.githubusercontent.com/98017528/159465247-7c69ae95-9645-47d6-9ed9-79caa135f1f5.png)

 After finding what interfaces are open in the device and further research an evaluation of the necessity of the service that is open.
-The evaluation is taken into consideration when evaluating the [interfaces](https://github.com/janstrng/Evaluating-IoT-devices/blob/main/Framework.md#interfaces) of the device.
+The evaluation is taken into consideration when testing the security of the [interfaces](https://github.com/janstrng/Evaluating-IoT-devices/blob/main/Framework.md#interfaces) of the device.